anilgeorge04/anilgeorge04.github.io/_pages/projects.md

     title: "sāmShiksha"
     excerpt: "Curating courses across interests and disciplines to augment college education in India"
 ---
+### Organizations
 Building in the areas of Personal Finance & Education.

-### Organizations
 {% include feature_row %}

-### Tinker Cave
-Learning new things by tinkering around with tech.
+## Tinkering around to learn CS basics